-Texas Christian University students are getting an unexpected snow day even before the spring semester kicks off.
+Texas Christian University students are getting an unexpected snow day, even before the spring semester begins.

 TCU has announced campus closures for Thursday, Jan.
 9, and Friday, Jan.
 10, due to an impending winter storm, according to a post on the university’s Instagram page.